Labs64/netlicensing.io/_posts/2023-11-17-labs64-netlicensing-cyber-weeks-2023.md

 **New Vendors**

-1. [Register](https://ui.netlicensing.io/#/register) for a NetLicensing vendor account using the exclusive code **CYBER2023**.
+1. [Register](https://ui.netlicensing.io/#/register) for a NetLicensing vendor account using the exclusive code **CYBER2023**
-2. Ensure registration is completed between November 17th and December 1st to unlock the full potential of the exclusive Cyber Weeks Offer.
+2. Ensure registration is completed between November 17th and December 1st to unlock the full potential of the exclusive Cyber Weeks Offer

 **Existing Vendors on a Free or Community plans**